teamhart-nl/backend/README.md

 <details>
 <summary>/microcontroller/sentences</summary>

-Send a list of sentences to the arduino, returns the phoneme breakdown.
+Send a list of sentences to the arduino, returns the translation and fires microcontroller.

 REQUEST: